The Dragon Painter: Plot

-Tatsu (Hayakawa) lives within the mountains of Hakawa, Japan, creating a series of paintings and disposing of them upon completion, shouting to the gods to return his fiancée, a princess who he believed was turned into a dragon.
-Meanwhile, in Tokyo, Kano Indara (Peil, Sr.), a famous painter, seeks a protege and heir to continue the family bloodline of master paintings.
+Tatsu lives within the mountains of Hakawa, Japan, creating a series of paintings and disposing of them upon completion, shouting to the gods to return his fiancée, a princess who he believed was turned into a dragon.
+Meanwhile, in Tokyo, Kano Indara, a famous painter, seeks a protege and heir to continue the family bloodline of master paintings.

 Tatsu heads to a nearby village and demands some paper from the locals.
-His unusual behavior catches the attention of Uchida (Fujita), a surveyor and friend of Indara.
+His unusual behavior catches the attention of Uchida, a surveyor and friend of Indara.
 While on a surveying expedition in the mountains, one of Tatsu's discarded paintings comes into Uchida's possession.
 Amazed at the artwork, Uchida invites Tatsu to Tokyo, claiming that Indara knows the whereabouts of the lost princess.

 Tatsu arrives at a dinner prepared in his honor, but his wild disposition causes a ruckus.
 He throws a cushion and chases off other guests.
-Tatsu is about to leave when Indara presents a dance by the lost princess, who he explains is in the form of his only daughter, Ume-ko (Aoki).
+Tatsu is about to leave when Indara presents a dance by the lost princess, who he explains is in the form of his only daughter, Ume-ko.
 Tatsu demands Ume-ko's hand in marriage; Indara agrees on the condition that Tatsu be his son and disciple to carry on the Indara name.

 Shortly after their marriage, Tatsu unable to paint, explains that ever since he found happiness, he has no reason to do so.
 The Indaras try to encourage Tatsu to paint but to no avail.
 Realizing that Tatsu's longing to find his lost princess is what granted him his ability to paint, Ume-ko tells her father that by her death, Tatsu's talent may be restored.
 The following morning, Tatsu discovers a letter from Ume-ko, saying that she had committed suicide in hopes that it would restore Tatsu's ability.
 Distraught at what has happened, Tatsu attempts suicide by drowning at a nearby waterfall, but is unsuccessful.
 Tatsu's sorrow continues to grow as time passes until one day he sees what appears to be Ume-ko's ghost at the family garden, which motivates him to paint once more.
 Tatsu's latest work gives him and the Indaras international recognition, but shortly after his success, his sorrow returns.
 This prompts Ume-ko, who was in hiding all the while, to return to an amazed Tatsu.
 The film ends with Tatsu painting in the mountains with Ume-ko by his side.